 - Stir the Algonquin if you like.
 Pineapple juice gets foamy when shaken and some people don't enjoy this aspect.
 However, it does settle after a few minutes.

 - Thankfully, rye whiskey has come back into fashion after a few decades of low production and visibility.
-There are now a number of great brands to choose from, including Knob Creek Rye, Redemption, Rittenhouse, Templeton, and Whistle Pig.
-Any of these (and many more ryes) would work wonderfully for this cocktail.
+There are now a number of great brands to choose from, and any of these would work wonderfully for this cocktail.